root670/Starch/README.md

 2. Boot from installation media using the UEFI boot partition.
 You may need to disable secure boot if it's currently enabled.

-3. Ensure you have a working Internet connection once the terminal prompt appears.
+3. Ensure you have a working Internet connection once the terminal appears.
 For wired connections, a connection should be established automatically using DHCP.
 For wireless connections, `wifi-menu` can be used to connect to a network.
 The [ArchWiki](https://wiki.archlinux.org/index.php/Network_configuration) provides more detailed instructions if needed.